23b81a6699/PythonFullStackProject/README.md

 # E-commerce Product Price Tracker

 ## Overview
-E-commerce Product Price Tracker is an application that tracks product prices of leading e-commerce sites such as Amazon and Flipkart.
-It allows users to register, add products by entering their URLs, and set a target price.
-The application scrapes the product pages at regular time intervals automatically, stores price history in a history table, and updates the current price in the database.
-If a price reduction is identified below the desired price of the user, the system is capable of informing the user (via email or dashboard alert).
-This enables users to save money when purchasing products at the optimal price and offers a full price history for review.
+The E-commerce Product Price Tracker is a backend application.
+It allows users to register, add products with URLs, and set a target price.
+The app stores product details, updates prices regularly, and maintains a complete price history.
+A scheduler automatically checks prices using a simulated generator that mimics real fluctuations.
+If a product’s price drops below the target, the system logs an internal alert.
+Although it does not currently scrape real e-commerce sites, the main workflow for tracking, updating, and alerting is fully functional and prepared for future improvements.

 ## Features